 To formulate the result, we first define the suitable equivariant configuration space related to a manifold, which will be ``the space of points and derivatives''.

 We use $\conf{E}$ to denote the ordered configuration space of $k$ distinct points in $E$, topologized as a subspace of $E^k$.
-When $E$ is a $G$-space, $\conf{E}$ has a $G$-action by pointwise acting that commutes with the $\Sigma_k$-action by permuting the points. \begin{defn} For a fiber bunde $p: E \to M$, define $\overconf{E}$ to be configurations of $k$-ordered distinct points in $E$ with distinct images in $M$. $\overconf{E}$ is a subspace of $\conf{E}$ and inherits a free $\Sigma_k$-action.
+When $E$ is a $G$-space, $\conf{E}$ has a $G$-action by pointwise acting.
+It commutes with the $\Sigma_k$-action that permutes the points. \begin{defn} For a fiber bundle $p: E \to M$, define $\overconf{E}$ to be configurations of $k$-ordered distinct points in $E$ with distinct images in $M$. $\overconf{E}$ is a subspace of $\conf{E}$ and inherits a free $\Sigma_k$-action.
 When $p$ is a $G$-fiber bundle, $\overconf{E}$ is a $G$-space. \end{defn}

 \begin{exmp} When $k=1$, $\mathscr{F}_{E \downarrow M}(1) \cong \mathscr{F}_E(1)$. \end{exmp} \begin{exmp} When $E = M \times F$ is a trivial bundle over $M$ with fiber $F$,

 \end{exmp} In general, we have the following pullback diagram: